 - And before you start your pie crust put the butter in the freezer for 10 minutes to get it really cold.

-- When you are making a pie, put the bottom crust in the pie pan and put in the refrigerator for at least 10 minutes while you are preparing your filling.
+- When you are making a pie, place the bottom crust in the pie pan and put it in the refrigerator for at least 10 minutes while you are preparing your filling.
 This helps keep the crust from getting soggy.

 - 2 cups Flour